chipsalliance/caliptra-sw/README.md

 ### Testing in a hurry

-To run all unit tests on the host cpu, and run all integration tests against the
+To run all unit tests on the host CPU, and run all integration tests against the
 sw-emulator:

 ```shell